hargoniX/bachelor/thesis/thesis.typ

 On top of this, a value can be moved from one owner to another.
 This happens in two situations:
-1. A value is returned from a function
+1. A value is returned from a function.
-2. A value is passed into another function
+2. A value is passed into another function.
 Once a value has been moved the previous owner is not capable of accessing it anymore.
 For example, the following program is not accepted by the compiler:
 #sourcecode[```rust